BioDAS/biodas.github.io/wiki/DASworkshop200802_intro_tutorial.md

 > that use UniProt as their 'authority'.***

 > ***Select any one of these and follow the information link to find out
-> details of this server including how reliable it has been recently.
+> details of this server including how reliable it has been recently.***

+> ***For the same DAS service, use the DAS Registration Server to test
-> You may also wish to test it now to find out if it is supporting all
+> its current capabilities to find out if it is supporting all of the
-> of the functionality that it claims to at the present time.***
+> functionality that it claims to at the present time.***

 To be added: